occupationMeasurement/occupationMeasurement/cran-comments.md

 ## Notes

-This is a minor, incremental release with mainly QoL fixes.
+This is a very minor, incremental release with just one small change in a test case in how R CMD CHECK is detected (as it affects how the package is installed for the test).
-{styler} has been removed per request by its author from `Suggests` to reduce its number of reverse dependencies.

-Adressing existing NOTEs: The reference to `stringi` has been removed and `DiagrammeR` has been removed from `Suggests`.
-Proper error handling has been put in place, in case one of the online resources is not available.

 ## revdepcheck results